Diving Squad Rating:

 So it’s good to see that the Suunto Zoop Novo doesn’t fall behind and also kinda relieving to know there’s nothing extra thrown in unnecessarily.
 Keepin’ it simple!

-The decompression stop info (how long you stay at certain depths and the rate at which you ascend) is the most fundamental piece of info that any dive computer provides – it’s what keeps you safe and able to keep on diving!
+RGBM stands for reduce bubble gradient model.
+It is an algorithm that works in tandem with the dive computers depth sensor and timer to provide your no-deco limits.
+It is the most fundamental piece of info that any dive computer provides – it’s what keeps you safe and able to keep on diving!